mmehmetisik/Real-Time-Cryptocurrency-Market-Analytics-AWS-Integration-with-Binance-API/README.md

 ## Security
 Implemented within a VPC to ensure an isolated network environment, the project also utilizes IAM roles and policies for stringent authentication and access control measures.

-## Setup and Installation
-*Instructions on how to set up the project, including any configurations or environment setup.*

-## Usage
-*Instructions on how to use the system, including any relevant commands or scripts.*

-## Contributing
-*Guidelines for contributing to the project, if applicable.*

-## License
-*Information about the project's license.*

-## Acknowledgments
-*Any acknowledgments or credits you'd like to give.*

----

-For further details, issues, or feature requests, please refer to the [Issues](https://github.com/yourusername/yourrepository/issues) section or submit a pull request.